rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/guidelines/rocky_logos_guidelines.md

 This page goes over the basic guidelines for the rocky-logos package, which produces assets for anaconda, wallpapers, and other assets for the distribution.

+**Release Engineering has the final "go/no-go" decision on submissios/assets/images in the package.**

 ## Rocky Logo Assets

 In various parts of the package, the Rocky logo will need to exist in multiple forms: